-For more information related to LCS employment; LCS employee benefits; LCS employeerelated services; LCS Human Resource Policies, Procedures, Manuals, and Laws; and other related links please go to the Human Resource website.
+For more information related to LCS employment -- as well as LCS Human Resources policies, procedures manuals, laws and other related links -- please go to the Human Resources website.

 The Department handles such matters as reappointments, salary increases, transfers, promotions and terminations.
-Job descriptions are updated and maintained by the Department.
-Salary schedules are updated and published each year.
-Please call if you have any questions or concerns.
+Please contact Human Resources at 850-487-7197 if you have questions or concerns.

 Personnel Records - Personnel/employment records are processed and maintained in the Human Resources Department.
 All personnel files are public records and, as such, are available for public inspection.
 If you would like to review your personnel file, please feel free to contact the Human Resources Department.
-It is the responsibility of the employee to notify the Human Resources Department in writing of any changes in name, address, marital status or number of dependents.
-Certificated staff personnel may make a name change only when their certificate has been changed.
+It is the responsibility of the employee to notify the Human Resources Department in writing of any changes in name.
+Certificated instructional personnel may make a name change only when their certificate has been changed.
 This is necessary for state auditing purposes.
 All other staff members must have a social security card that reflects the change.
-Please notify Enrollment Services regarding any change of beneficiary for life insurance purposes and/or changes in the number of dependents, and name, address and phone number changes.
+Address changes must be made via the Skyward employee access portal.
+Please notify Benefits regarding any change of beneficiary for life insurance purposes and/or changes in the number of dependents, and name, address and phone number changes.